 Demand forecasting isn’t just about perfecting a business’s production schedule to supply demand, but it should also help price products based on the demand.
 Understanding the market and potential opportunities, businesses can grow, formulate competitive pricing, employ the right marketing strategies, and invest in their growth.

 If you choose to slash prices or put an item on promotion, demand may temporarily increase for that product.
 Without that sale, you may not have experienced the boost.

-If there is limited supply of a good and high demand for it, you can use the scarcity principle to increase the price as an exclusive offer.
+If there is limited supply of a high-demand product, you can use the scarcity principle to increase the price as an exclusive offer.
 You must keep an eye on new entrants though as supply may increase.

 Examples of demand forecasting methods

 A small business may be on a conservative growth plan, while another company may be scaling or diversifying with aggressive growth plans.
 The demand forecasting examples below walk through a couple different scenarios.

 A grocery store looks at sales trends from last year’s Thanksgiving week to prepare adequate inventory levels for the upcoming season.
 They look at sales leading into that week last year for seasonal products like turkeys, cranberries, and mashed potatoes.